 S.I.M.P.L.E. - SEP - 401-K Solo - IRA

-The limits below may be increased for 2018.
+The limits apply for 2020.
 The IRS usually announces new limits in late October.

 Savings Incentive Match Plan (S.I.M.P.L.E.), available since 1997, allows employers of fewer than 100 employees to offer a 401-K type salary deferral plan to employees.
 (Self employed persons can participate, as well).

 Up to $15,500 annually can be deferred from federal tax; the employer must provide a small match (3% of employee's annual compensation (as low as 1% and 2% the initial two years)).
 Persons over 50 may defer $19,000.